Gigaspaces/docker/xap-enterprise/README.md

 # How to Use this Image

-The XAP Docker image utilizes GigaSpaces' XAP command line interface (CLI).
+The XAP Enterprise Docker image utilizes GigaSpaces' command line interface (CLI).
 To learn more about the command line interface, see [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.

-In addition, since this is an enterprise image, it requires a license key to run, which can be provided using the `XAP_LICENSE` environment variable.
+The XAP Enterprise image requires a license key to run, which can be provided using the `XAP_LICENSE` environment variable.
 You can use the `tryme` license, which enables you to use the full XAP product for 24 hours (and then terminates the image), or you can  get a longer [evaluation license](http://gigaspaces.com/eval-license).

 # Running Your First Container

-The simplest and fastest way to start working with XAP is to get a single instance up and running on your local machine.
+The simplest and fastest way to start working with XAP Enterprise is to get a single instance up and running on your local machine.
 After the instance is initiated, you can start to explore the various features and capabilities.

 To run a single host on your machine: